DeekshaChelamalla25/assignment2-Chelamalla/AboutMe.md

 ---
 #### Quotes
 >Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.<br>
-*Pele, Brazilian*
+*-Pele, Brazilian* <br>
->Whatever we believe about ourselves and our ability comes true for us.
+>Whatever we believe about ourselves and our ability comes true for us.<br>
-*Susan L. Taylor*
+*-Susan L. Taylor*